 The whole recipe is truly a homegrown effort.
 The egg came from our chickens at Mount Royal Farms.
 Mom made the bacon herself, and I used this recipe for the whole wheat bread.
 Of course, you don’t have to go that far, just get some quality ingredients and have fun with it!

-3. When the onions are done, add the coarse chopped bacon back in and then add in the roasted garlic, smoked paprika and crushed coriander seeds.
+When the onions are done, add the coarsely chopped bacon back in, and then add in the roasted garlic, smoked paprika, and crushed coriander seeds.
 Cook for t 2-4 minutes.
 Remove from heat.
 Let cool slightly, about 10 minutes.

-4. Put the onion/bacon mix into food processor and give it 2-4 pulses, just to chop slightly.
+Put the onion/bacon mix into the food processor and give it 2-4 pulses, just to chop slightly.
 Return the mix to the pan.

 Note; If you don't have a food processor, you can rough chop it on a cutting board.

-Add the well stewed figs, the vinegar, the sugar and the coffee.
+Add the well-stewed figs, the vinegar, the sugar, and the coffee.

-6. Bring to a low simmer, cover and cook until thick, about half an hour.
+Bring to a low simmer, cover, and cook until thick, about half an hour.
 The jam will thicken more on cooling.

-7. Cool completely in the refrigerator.
-Store in small air tight containers in the refrigerator.
+Cool completely in the refrigerator.
+Store in small airtight containers in the refrigerator.
 Take out a small amount and allow to come to room temp before using for best flavor.

-Please note; the jam cannot be processed using water bath method because it contains meat.
+Please note; the jam cannot be processed using a water bath method because it contains meat.